Professional development and training for public servants

 • released Reconciliation: A Starting Point, a mobile app that is available for both Apple and Android devices and on the School's learning platform

-Since 2019, the School had organized up to 10 learning events a year focusing on the themes of recognition, respect, relationships and reconciliation
+Since 2019, the School has organized up to 10 learning events a year in partnership with Elders, Knowledge Keepers, and Indigenous and non-Indigenous experts.
+These events focus on a wide range of current and pertinent topics including:

 Consult the Indigenous learning products page to learn about the courses, job aids, videos and podcast offered by the School.